 - Heat Instant Pot to Sauté.
 Add olive oil and when it’s shimmering and hot, add turkey and onion.
 Cook, breaking up turkey with spatula, until browned and cooked through.

 - Break pieces of spaghetti in half and add on top of cooked meat.
 Pour spaghetti sauce, water, and tomatoes over the pasta.
 Move pasta around a little with a spoon or spatula to separate the pieces of pasta to prevent them from clumping.
 Make sure they’re all submerged in the sauce.

 - Secure lid of Instant Pot and turn valve to “seal.”
 Set on Manual for 8 minutes on high (or Pressure Cook, depending on your model).
 It will take about 20 minutes to come to pressure.

 - After cooking time elapses, quick release pressure.
 Remove lid and pile on spinach.
 Set lid back on (you don’t have to lock it on) and let spinach steam for 2-3 minutes or until wilted.
 Stir as needed to speed up this process.

-- Serve immediately, or let set 5-10 minutes in Instant Pot for sauce to thicken slightly before serving.
+- Serve immediately, or let set 5 to 10 minutes in Instant Pot for sauce to thicken slightly before serving.

-- You may use ground beef or Italian sausage in place of ground turkey.
-You may wish to drain fat off after browning the meat if needed.
+- If you prefer, use ground beef or Italian sausage in place of ground turkey.
+Drain excess fat off after browning the meat if needed.

-- If you wish to add more vegetables (bell peppers, carrots, mushrooms), you’ll want to saute them with the meat.
-Broccoli would be good if you added it at the same time as the pasta.
+- If you wish to add more vegetables (bell peppers, carrots, mushrooms), you’ll want to sauté them with the meat.
+Add broccoli at the same time as the pasta.
 Put it on top of the sauce/pasta so that the pasta is all still submerged in the sauce.

 - Leftovers can be stored in the refrigerator for up to 3 days or in the freezer for up to 3 months.